Tools for Grant Seekers

 - Programming that falls outside of the humanities

-- Social services (though a social services agency may apply for funding of a humanities project)
+- Social services (though a social services agency may apply for funding for a humanities project)

 Note: If your organization acts as a fiscal agent for another, you may have an open grant and still receive funding for any grant offered by Illinois Humanities.